mcorbin/meuse-website/content/installation/mirroring/_index.md

 First, you should fork the [crates.io-index](https://github.com/rust-lang/crates.io-index) Github project.

-Once it's done, you should clone it: `git clone git@github.com:mcorbin/crates.io-index.git`
+Once it's done, you should clone your fork: `git clone git@github.com:mcorbin/crates.io-index.git`

 Then, edit the `config.json` file in the repository, and replace the `dl` and `api` keys by the Meuse URLs.
 For example: